mudyc/libvob-c/OtherGUIs.rst

 ==========

-I like the simple Graphics interface :) Unfortunately the interface is not "3D", AWT is a bit unstable and slow.
+I like the simple Graphics interface :) Unfortunately the interface is not "3D" and AWT is a bit unstable and slow.

 Enlightenment